Tudor Watches: Fabric straps

-Fabric straps were used by NATO forces from the mid-twentieth century as a functional and hardwearing alternative to leather and metal watch straps; however, the two-piece strap now known as the "NATO strap" debuted in the British Ministry of Defence in 1973.
+Fabric straps were used by NATO forces from the mid-twentieth century as a functional and hardwearing alternative to leather and metal watch bracelets; however, the two-piece strap now known as the "NATO strap" debuted in the British Ministry of Defence in 1973.
 Military watch bands had to be hardwearing and secure, and with the additions of spring bars and an added nylon strap, the NATO strap provided the best security.
 They were also used by many professional divers, since leather straps do not suit water, and they could be adapted to fit over a diving suit more easily than metal bracelets.
 The NATO strap was initially only available in a 20mm wide ‘Admiralty Grey’ nylon variety, but as the style gained popularity, the different British military regiments began producing straps in all manner of regimental colors.
 Over time, military men began to customize their watch straps, taking on the colors of the regiments they were in, creating the colorful stripes NATO straps are now often known for.

 In the early 2000s, sports watches with fabric straps became popular.
 At the 2010 launch of the Heritage Chrono watch, Tudor supplied both a metal bracelet and a fabric strap with the watch.
 Tudor's fabric straps are woven by a passementerie manufacturer near St.-Etienne, the centre of French silk weaving since the 15th century.
 The same firm also makes ribbons for Vatican medals as well as decorative trimmings for haute couture houses, including Chanel.